 Workers’ compensation is an important part of your health and safety in the workplace.
 It is a form of insurance that employers are required to carry which protects employees who become injured in the course of employment.
 Too many workers, however, fail to file claims because they’re not sure that the injury or illness they suffered qualifies them for reimbursement.
-Learn which injuries are covered under worker’s comp law, how you can get coverage and the importance of a workers’ compensation attorney.
+Learn which injuries are covered under worker’s compensation law, how you can get coverage and the importance of a workers’ compensation attorney.

-Workers’ comp, more colloquially called “workman’s comp,” exists to protect you any time you are injured or become ill as a direct result of your job duties.
+Workers’ compensation, more colloquially called “workman’s comp,” exists to protect you any time you are injured or become ill as a direct result of your job duties.
 This means that just about any injury or illness you suffer that happens in connection with your job will allow you to collect benefits.
 While each state’s specific laws vary somewhat, this is universal.
 Some examples of work-related injuries that fall under this law include:

 - Heavy lifting injuries